Vadruk/And_DevOps_course/README.md

 + ___My name Bobruk Vadim.___
 + ___I studied at the Polotsk State University, specializing in computers systems and networks.___
 + ___For the last 8 years I have been working as an electronic engineer in the oil refinery.
 I am engaged in servicing the hardware of computers, servers, network and uninterrupted power supply units.___
-+ ___For the last half a year I have been interested in devops methodology.
++ ___For the last year I have been interested in devops methodology.
 In IT, I'm more interested in tweaking complex systems, troubleshooting and automation.
 I don't really like programming in its purest form.
 Therefore, DevOps practices look very attractive for me for the further development of my career.___
 -----------------------------
 ## My interest in this course:
 +	___This course is free and can give me an idea of the DevOps specialization.___